Hao Peng

 Urbana, IL 61801

-My current research interests focus on large language models (LLMs).
-Specifically, I work on AI towards:
+I’m broadly interested in large language models (LLMs).
+Recently, I focus on AI towards:

-- Solving complex reasoning problems in a generalizable way; I believe that learning from experience (e.g., through reinforcement learning) and insights from human cognition are crucial towards this goal;
+- Solving complex reasoning problems in a generalizable and data-efficient way; I believe that learning from experience (e.g., through reinforcement learning) and insights from human cognition are crucial towards this goal;

 - Understanding and reasoning about the world causally;